chamberlainlondon/chamberlainlondon.github.io/_portfolio/portfolio-3.md

 > **Display Recommendations:** The script presents a list of the most common words found in the job applications, along with recommended additions to the user's resume for improved alignment with the job application.

-By highlighting relevant keywords and skills, the tool can help individuals better align their resumes with the requirements of a particular job, leading to more opportunities.
+By highlighting relevant keywords and skills, the tool can help individuals better align their resumes with the requirements of a particular job, leading to more promising job outcomes.

 ### Code: